top of page

 Things to consider when choosing the Settling Room:

-• Big enough to space resources out (litter tray, bed, food and water bowls all spaced apart).
+• Big enough to space resources out (litter tray, bed, food and water bowls all spaced apart)

 • Bedding and toys should be new or those which came with them from the Cattery.
-Scents of resident pets may make them feel uneasy when they need to feel as relaxed as possible
+Scents of resident pets may make them feel uneasy

 • Comfortable for you to spend time with your new cat while they settle